UniExeterRSE/intro-version-control/_episodes/12_ignoring_files.md

 Most commands in Git that work on files also work on pathspecs and you'll see this term in the help pages (try `git add --help` for an example).
-For the complete specification of pathspecs, check out the Git Glossary manual, by running `man gitglossary`.
+For the complete specification of pathspecs, check out the Git Glossary manual, by running `man gitglossary` and paging down to the entry for `pathspec`.

 Let's create a few dummy files for trying this out, imagining that we've got some research code that takes in data files, outputs some results and produces